From Plate to Prevention: A Dietary Nutrient-aided Platform for Health Promotion in Singapore: Conclusions

 \section{Conclusions}

-Focusing on the cuisines and healthcare-oriented applications in Singapore, we abstract the shared requirements among diverse applications and develop the dietary nutrition-aided platform \system as a service to support all sorts of application scenarios in Singapore.
+\ind{In order to surmount the difficulty of retrieving medical-grade nutrient intake of Singaporeans for advocating healthier lifestyles, we abstract the shared requirements among diverse applications and develop the dietary nutrient-aided healthcare platform \system as a service to support all sorts of application scenarios in Singapore.
 We collect, curate, and release a Singaporean food dataset \dataset systematically to promote future research directions for the data management community in food computing.
 Through delving into \dataset to analyze its issues of intra-class dissimilarity and inter-class similarity, we propose to integrate \scl into food recognition and devise the \model model accordingly to facilitate the learning from hard positive/negative samples for performance gains.
-By evaluating \model from multiple perspectives, we deliver fresh insights and valuable experience in data-intensive healthcare applications to practitioners.
+By evaluating \model from multiple perspectives, we deliver fresh insights and valuable experience in healthcare applications to practitioners.}